jhpyle/docassemble/_docs/groups.md

 {% include side-by-side.html demo="table-dict-edit-minimum-number" %}

+If you want specific items to be protected against editing and/or deletion, you can set a `read only` directive:

+{% include side-by-side.html demo="table-read-only" %}

+In this example, the attribute `important` of the table `fruit` determines whether the item is "read only" or not.
+The first two items in the `DAList`, which are added to the list in a `code` block, have the `important` attribute set to `True`, while items that are added by the user have the `important` attribute set to `False`.
+Since `read only` is set to `important`, the `Edit` and `Delete` buttons are not available for the items that have the `important` attribute set to `True`.

+If you want to allow editing but not deletion, or vice versa, the value of the attribute can be set to a [Python] dictionary rather than the value `True` or `False`.
+If the value of the key `edit` is false, the "Edit" button will not be shown.
+If the value of the key `delete` is false, the "Delete" button will not be shown.

+{% include side-by-side.html demo="table-read-only-2" %}

 # <a name="for loop"></a>For loop

 In computer programming, a "for loop" allows you to do something